What if I am not notified by a public body or contractor, if I am a subcontractor, that the prevailing wage is required to be paid on the job?

 How does a contractor calculate the allowable benefit: (Health and Welfare, Pension/Annuity, Training, and Vacation in some localities) component?

-To establish the proper hourly calculation for allowable fringe benefits, contractors/subcontractors must divide the total amount they contribute to a bona fide fringe benefit plan by the total of all hours worked.
-This is typically done over a yearly basis.
+To establish the proper hourly calculation for allowable fringe benefits, contractors/subcontractors must divide the total amount they contribute to a bona fide fringe benefit plan by the total of all hours worked on an annualized basis.
+The annualized rate is calculated by dividing the total amount of contributions by the total hours worked (including all hours worked both prevailing and non prevailing wage work) during the twelve month period ending with the month preceding the month in which the work was performed for which the certified transcript of payroll is being completed.
 A contractor/subcontractor cannot simply take the hours worked and contributions made on public works/prevailing wage jobs to make the hourly calculation.
 The contactor/subcontractor who wish to take credit must maintain records to verify any plans for which the contractor/subcontractor participates.
 The records required for substantiation include but are not limited to records that document all hours worked by all employees on public as well as private works, contributions made, employee co-pays and deductions from employees if any, the total contribution requirements, policies including eligibility requirements, vesting provisions, and calculation of fringe benefit credit taken, if any.
 It is the burden on the contractor/subcontractor to justify any credit taken.

 Examples are as follows: